dpmin7/IFTA/architecture/resilient-sdr-monitoring-and-recovery-view.md

 # Resilient SDR Monitoring and Recovery View
 This view documents the runtime structure of the Raspberry Pi-based Flight Tracker system.
-It focuses on how the system ensures continuous SDR-based flight data capture and recovery from device-level faults using a heartbeat monitoring strategy.
+It focuses on how the system ensures continuous SDR-based flight data capture and recovery from device-level faults using a polling-based monitoring strategy.

 ![Runtime View - Resilient SDR Monitoring](../images/flight-tracker-primary.png)